 5. To put the customers first: Customer service is to be given the highest priority whether it is a contact center or a bank.
 It is very important to provide the customers what they require rather than forcing them to go for something that seems convenient to the banks.
 There is a crucial need to collect customer feedback and act upon the same.
 Sophisticated tools and the right customer service software are to be used by the banks in order to be capable of providing the customers what they want.

-6. Onboard Customer Faster: With the new technology Video KYC BFSIs, NBFCs can onboard their customers faster and make the customer authentication process easier.
+6. Onboard Customer Faster: According to the RBI Video KYC norms, banks and other financial services can make use of the new technology to onboard their customers faster and make the customer authentication process easier.
 Banks and other sectors can look for a right vendor for the Video KYC solution which is RBI Complaint, provide enterprise grade security, Omnichannel Customer Engagement and should have Industry Experience.